arup-group/pam/docs/installation.md

 We do not recommend trying to install PAM directly with pip (e.g. in a virtual environment) as you need to first install underlying native geospatial libraries, the method for which differs by operating system.
 If you choose to install into a virtual environment, ensure you have `libgdal` and `libspatialindex` installed on your device before installing with pip.

+## Installing optional 'planner' requirements
+PAM has some exploratory research modules.
+These have some dependencies that are not included in the base installation.
+If you are using these extensions then you can include their dependencies using `pip install -e './pam[research]'`.

 ## Running the example notebooks
 If you have followed the non-developer installation instructions above, you will need to install `jupyter` into your `pam` environment to run the [example notebooks](https://github.com/arup-group/pam/tree/main/examples):